20 Other Ways to Say “The Text States” (With Examples)

 “In her latest novel, ‘Echoes of Tomorrow’, Sarah Johnson paints a vivid picture of a post-apocalyptic world.
 The author writes, ‘The sky, once blue, now bore the permanent scars of humanity’s folly, a sickly green that seemed to mock the very idea of hope.’
 With prose like this, Johnson proves once again why she’s a master of speculative fiction.”

-See also 20 Other Ways to Say "For the First Time" (With Examples)
+See also 20 Other Ways to Say "Save the Date" (With Examples)

 8. The Report Points Out